shahidaltaf/simons-sweet-shop/README.md

 # Simon's Sweet Shop

-A simple React application for a wholesale confectionary .
+A simple React application for a confectionery wholesaler.

-You can see the app live temporarily at https://shahidaltaf.com
+You can see the app temporarily live at https://shahidaltaf.com

 ## Getting started

 After cloning this repo, navigate to the root directory and run `yarn` to install all the node module dependencies.
 Once complete, run `yarn start`.
-This will launch automatically in your default browser.
+This will automatically launch the app in your default browser.

 ## Features